sal515/silabs_multiprotocol/README.md

     `./setup.sh -flash-ncp`

-  - Alternatively, flash the NCP firmware to the DUT board before connecting to the host
+  - Alternatively, flash the NCP firmware to the DUT board before connecting to the Host
   - NCP firmware is provided in the `src` repository directory

 - In one of the terminals on the Host - start the NCP Gateway application using:

   `./setup.sh -z3gateway-ncp-o ttyACM0`

-  - Please note: Typically the port is ttyACM0 sometimes it switches to ttyACM1
+  - Please note: Typically, the port is ttyACM0; sometimes it switches to ttyACM1

 - Start the energy scan on the Host